-Atlassian’s policy on responding to law enforcement requests
+Atlassian’s policy on responding to law enforcement or public authority requests

 User Notice Policy

-Atlassian’s policy is to notify customers of requests for their information and provide them with an opportunity to object to the disclosure 7-10 days prior to production, unless such notification is prohibited by law.
+Atlassian’s policy is to notify customers of requests for their information and provide them with an opportunity to object to the disclosure 7-10 days prior to production, unless such notification is prohibited by law (including where Atlassian has been unable or unsuccessful at obtaining a waiver of such prohibition).
 Atlassian may shorten the notice period in its discretion, but generally only does so in emergency situations.
-Law enforcement officials who believe that notification would jeopardize an investigation should obtain an appropriate court order or other process that specifically prohibits customer notification, such as an order issued under 18 U.S.C. § 2705(b).
+Public authority or law enforcement officials who believe that notification would jeopardize, for example, an investigation should obtain an appropriate court order or other process that specifically prohibits customer notification, such as an order issued under 18 U.S.C. § 2705(b).